shiirotech/SecureRAG/README.md

 SecureRAG allows users to upload PDF/TXT files, retrieve semantically relevant context using vector search and reranking, and generate AI-powered answers using a local LLM via Ollama.

-Built with a decoupled architecture using a React frontend and a FastAPI/Python backend.
+Built with a decoupled architecture using React frontend and FastAPI/Python backend.

 ---